jamesagarrett/Martial_Arts_Robot/README.md

 # Martial Arts Robot
 ## Introduction
-A maneuverable, robotic machine powered by a Raspberry Pi that uses LIDAR detection to autonomously navigate its environment.
-This machine is designed to simulate martial arts sparring for users who want a dynamic training experience when unaccompanied by another human opponent.
-Built to support the weight of a punching bag, this machine navigates its surroundings while also keeping track of its user's position and maintaining a close but safe distance from them at all times.
+A maneuverable, robotic machine that uses LIDAR detection to autonomously navigate its environment.
+This machine is controlled through a Raspberry Pi and is designed to simulate martial arts sparring for users who want a dynamic training experience when unaccompanied by another human opponent.
+Built to support the weight of a punching bag, the robot navigates its surroundings while also keeping track of its user's position and maintaining a close but safe distance from them at all times.
 ## Robot Features
 **Raspberry Pi 4.0:** Single-board computer used for code execution
 **Slamtec RPLIDAR A1:** 360° distancing detection sensor used for analyzing robot surroundings